freeCodeCamp/devdocs/README.md

 The end result is a set of normalized HTML partials and two JSON files (index + offline data).
 Because the index files are loaded separately by the [app](#app) following the user's preferences, the scraper also creates a JSON manifest file containing information about the documentations currently available on the system (such as their name, version, update date, etc.).

-More information about scrapers and filters is available on the [wiki](https://github.com/freeCodeCamp/devdocs/wiki).
+More information about [scrapers](https://github.com/freeCodeCamp/devdocs/blob/master/docs/Scraper-Reference.md) and [filters](https://github.com/freeCodeCamp/devdocs/blob/master/docs/Filter-Reference.md) is available in the `docs` folder.

 ## Available Commands